Algebraic Cobordism and \'Etale Cohomology: Proof of Main Theorems

-Here, the first equivalence is due to Theorem~\ref{thm:hmh-iso} which holds under the stated hypotheses, the second is merely rewriting the $\MGL_S/(x_1, \cdots x_n,\cdots)$ term as a colimit, the third is because of Theorem~\ref{thm:pi-pres-colimits} which holds under the stated hypothses, the fourth holds simply because \'etale localization is exact, the fifth is our Theorem~\ref{thm:S-noeth-new}, the sixth holds because $\tau_{\ell^{\nu}}$-inversion can take place in either $\SH$ or in $\Mod_{\MGL/\ell^{\nu}}$, the seventh is a consequence of Theorem~\ref{thm:S-noeth-new-module}, the eight is because \'etale localization is closed under $\wedge$.
+Here, the first equivalence is due to Theorem~\ref{thm:hmh-iso} which holds under the stated hypotheses, the second is merely rewriting the $\MGL_S/(x_1, \cdots x_n,\cdots)$ term as the colimit it is, the third is because of Theorem~\ref{thm:pi-pres-colimits} which holds under the stated hypotheses, the fourth holds simply because \'etale localization is exact, the fifth is our Theorem~\ref{thm:S-noeth-new}, the sixth holds because $\tau_{\ell^{\nu}}$-inversion can take place in either $\SH$ or in $\Mod_{\MGL/\ell^{\nu}}$, the seventh is a consequence of Theorem~\ref{thm:S-noeth-new-module}, the eighth is because \'etale localization is closed under $\wedge$.

 \end{proof}